Exact entanglement cost of quantum states and channels under PPT-preserving operations: Exact entanglement cost of fundamental channels

 An amplitude damping channel corresponds to the process of asymmetric relaxation in a quantum system, which is a key noise process in quantum information science.
 The qubit amplitude damping channel is given as $\cN_{AD,r}=\sum_{i=0}^1 E_i\cdot E_i^\dag$ with

+and where $r\in[0,1]$ is the damping parameter.
 This channel is covariant with respect to $\{I,Z\}$, but not with respect to a one-design.
 So Theorem~\ref{thm:res-seize-simplify} does not apply, and we instead need to evaluate the exact entanglement cost of this channel by applying Theorems~\ref{thm:parallel-cost-asymp} and \ref{thm:seq-ch-sim-kappa-ent}.

 We plot $\EPPT(\cN_{AD,r})$ in Figure~\ref{fig: AD} and compare it with the max-Rains information of \cite{WD16,WFD17}.
 The fact that there is a gap between these two quantities demonstrates that the resource theory of entanglement (exact PPT case) is irreversible, given that the max-Rains information is an upper bound on the exact distillable entanglement of an arbitrary channel \cite{BW17}.